-Urbanisation, agriculture, mining, and other human activities have plagued local wildlife habitats for decades and the result has seen numerous wildlife species face extinction.
+Throughout Africa, you can see first hand how urbanisation, agriculture, mining, and other human activities have plagued local wildlife habitats for decades.
+As a result, numerous wildlife species face extinction.
 Many animals are simply unable to adapt to such radical environmental changes fast enough, and the ensuing decline in suitable habitats has lead to widespread inbreeding throughout local wildlife populations.
 The resulting lack of genetic variation is a significant contributing factor to the demise of these animals.
 Growing human settlements continue to encroach on wilderness areas, and this is leading to a dramatic increase in human/wildlife conflicts.

 Any land given back to nature should always be viewed as a significant win for conservation efforts!